hyperion-project/hyperion.ng/docs/docs/en/user/LedDevices.md

   * Brightness compensation influences the brightness across different color (Adjust at the color section)
   * To enable/disable the bridge control from Hyperion, disable Hyperion or just the led hardware component.
 The previous lamp state will be recovered

+#### WLED
+WLED is connected to Hyperion by selecting the "Controller type" als WLED and entering the IP-Adress of your WLED instance in the Hyperion UI.\
+Hyperion uses the brightness setting set in WLED.
+E.g. if you set the brightness in WLED to 10% the LEDs will light up to a maximum of 10%.
+If you would like Hyperion to override the brightness setting of WLED and use the maximum brightness you can do so by going to the WLED configuration -> Sync.
+Settings and enabling "Force max brightness".
 #### atmoorb
 #### tpm2net
 #### udpe131